-Overview
+• Overview

-As of July 1, 2007 the Rehab Center had an authorized Full-Time Equivalent (FTE) level of 26.
-Included in these positions are one (1) Director, two (2) Assistant Directors, three (3) Orientation and Mobility Instructors, two (2) Computer Instructors, one (1) keyboarding Instructor, one (1) Braille Instructor position shared by two individuals, two (2) Personal and Home Management Instructors, three (3) Work Evaluators, two (2) Vocational Rehabilitation Counselors, two (2) Nurses, two (2) Dorm Supervisors, one (1) Adult Basic Education Teacher, one (1) Recreation Instructor and three(3) Clerical support staff.
+As of July 1, 2009 the Rehab Center had an authorized Full-Time Equivalent (FTE) level of 26.
+Included in these positions are one (1) Director, two (2) Assistant Directors, four (4) Orientation and Mobility Instructors, two (2) Computer Instructors, one (1) keyboarding Instructor, one (1) Braille Instructor position, two (2) Personal and Home Management Instructors, two and one half (21/2) Work Evaluators, one and a half (1 1⁄2) Vocational Rehabilitation Counselors, two (2) Health Educators, two (2) Dorm Supervisors, one (1) Adult Basic Education Teacher, one (1) Recreation Instructor and three (3) Clerical support staff.
 The Center also employs a number of part time wage employees.
-Three of these assist with instruction in assistive technology and communications, one provides program support and driving services and one provides clerical support.
+Three of these assist with instruction in assistive technology and communications, three provide program support and driving services.
 The remaining part time positions are used to employ individuals who serve as dormitory supervisors at various times but primarily during the weekends.
-It has a contract to provide food services to students and staff.
+The Center has a contract to provide food services to students and staff.

-Human Resource Levels
+• Human Resource Levels

-Effective Date 7/1/2007
+Effective Date 7/1/2009

 Total Authorized Position level 26

-Vacant Positions -2
+Vacant Positions -3

-Current Employment Level 24.0
+Current Employment Level 23.0

 Non-Classified (Filled) 0

-Full-Time Classified (Filled) 23
+Full-Time Classified (Filled) 23 breakout of Current Employment Level

-Part-Time Classified (Filled) 2
+Part-Time Classified (Filled) 0

 Faculty (Filled) 0

-Wage 24
+Wage 18

 Contract Employees 0

-Total Human Resource Level 48.0

-breakout of Current Employment Level

-= Current Employment Level + Wage and Contract Employees
+Total Human Resource Level 41.0 = Current Employment Level + Wage and Contract Employ